//

 “Earmark helps me capture ticket ideas so that these things don't slip through the cracks… it also saves me time generating updates for other colleagues who should be informed.”

-— Amanda Taylor, Product Manager
+— Amanda Taylor, Senior Product Manager

 Results: pull, time saved, and output quality